 C5.
-Providing assessments of tinnitus severity and its impact on patients' activities of daily living and quality of life
+Providing assessments of tinnitus severity and its impact on patients' activities of daily living and quality of life multicomponent protocols, ipsilateral and contralateral acoustic reflex threshold measurements, acoustic reflex decay measurements, and Eustachian tube function

 C6.
 Providing assessment of tolerance problems to determine the presence of hyperacusis